rekalogika/rekalogika.dev/docs/mapper/13-method-mapper.md

 ```

 Then, the next time you are mapping from the `Money` object to the `MoneyDto`
-object, the mapper will call the `mapFromObject()` method.
-The mapping will be
+object, the mapper will call the `mapFromObject()` method to get the resulting
-done even if your `Money` object is deeply buried within the object you are
+`MoneyDto`.
+The mapping will be done even if your `Money` object is deeply
-mapping from.
+buried within the object you are mapping from.

 ## Mapping to Another Object